SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ### Availability of Data

-- **Single Point of Access and Request**: Creating a unified request policy allows healthcare professionals to access relevant datasets securely, improving efficiency while reducing duplication.
+- **Single Point of Access and Request**: Creating a unified request policy allows healthcare professionals to access relevant datasets securely reducing duplication.
 - **Standard Request Forms**: Introducing uniform forms for data requests ensures consistency and reduces processing errors across trusts.
 - **Standard Return Criteria**: Clearly defined criteria for the output format and level of detail ensures that data returned from one trust is readily interpretable by another.